ShaMan123/gha-populate-form-version/README.md

 This repo uses the action it defines.\
 Take a look at the [issue template](../../issues/new?template=bug_report.yml).\
-Versions have been populated into it called from [this workflow](.github/workflows/update_bug_report.yml).
+Versions have been populated into it using [this workflow](.github/workflows/update_bug_report.yml).